TSM540/final_project_daar/README.md

         -   Title search (classic or regex).
         -   Keyword search with language specification.
         -   Download count sorting.
-    -   `data/books/neighbors/<int:pk>`: Returns neighbors of a given book:
+    -   `data/books/neighbors/<int:pk>`: Returns neighbors of a given book, using either betweeness or closeness centrality  :
         -   Retrieves neighbor relationships from the database.
+        -   applies the centrality method.
         -   Returns detailed book information for all neighbors.

+    -   `data/books/keywords/cosine-similarity/` : returns neighbhors using cosine similarity
     -   `server/books/`: General book-related operations.

 ### 2.3.
 Workflow of `./backend/server`

 #### `views.py`: API Endpoint for Book Lists

--   **Purpose:** Handles API requests to retrieve and sort book lists, and provides book suggestions.
+- ***Purpose***: Handles API requests to retrieve and sort book lists, and provides book suggestions.
--   **Workflow:**
+- ***Workflow***:
 1. Receives a request to `/server/books/`.
+2. Checks for cached results using request parameters as the cache key.
-    2. Forwards the request (with URL modification) to the `/data/books/` API to fetch book data.
+3. Forwards the request (with URL modification) to the `/data/books/` API to fetch book data.
-    3. Parses query parameters for sorting (by centrality) and order.
+4. Parses query parameters for sorting (by centrality) and order.
-    4. If sorting is requested, utilizes `sort.py` to sort the books using graph-based centrality measures.
+5. If sorting is requested, implements different approaches based on dataset size:
+    - For small datasets (≤20 items): Calculates immediately.
+    - For medium datasets (21-50 items): Processes in a background thread.

-    5. Generates book suggestions using `sort.py`.
+6. Generates book suggestions with optimized caching and timeout controls.
-    6. Returns a JSON response containing the sorted book list and suggestions.
+7. Returns a JSON response containing the sorted book list and suggestions.
 #### `sort.py`: Sorting and Suggestion Logic

 -   **Purpose:** Implements sorting based on graph centrality and generates book suggestions.
 -   **Workflow:**
     1.  **Suggestions:**
+        -   Checks cache for existing suggestion results.
-        -   Retrieves neighbor books from the `/data/books/neighbors/` API for the top books in the list.
+        -   Processes only the first 2 books from the list.
-        -   Filters out books already in the list or suggestion list.
+        -   Retrieves neighbor books from the `/data/books/neighbors/` API.
+        -   Uses per-book caching to optimize network requests.
+        -   Implements request timeout to prevent performance bottlenecks.
-        -   Returns a list of unique suggested books.
+        -   Returns a list of unique suggested books (up to 10).
     2.  **Sorting by Centrality:**
+        -   Checks cache for existing centrality calculations.
         -   Constructs a graph (weighted or unweighted) based on book subject similarities.
-        -   Calculates centrality measures (closeness or betweenness) using graph algorithms.
+        -   Calculates centrality measures using standard or simplified algorithms.
         -   Sorts books based on their calculated centrality scores.
+        -   Caches results for 24 hours.
-        -   Returns the sorted list of books.
+        -   Returns the sorted list of books

 -   **Graph Representation:**
     -   Books are represented as nodes in the graph.